California Vehicular Manslaughter Laws – Penal Code 192(c) PC

 If you have been arrested or charged with vehicular manslaughter, then the government is charging you under Penal Code 192(c) pc alleging that you unlawfully killed someone with a motor with gross or ordinary negligence.
 While the act itself was a complete accident, the prosecution is alleging that your conduct prior to the killing was beyond that of a reasonable prudent driver under the circumstances.

-Vehicular manslaughter can be either a misdemeanor only or it could be labeled as a wobbler.
-A wobbler means the prosecutor holds discretion to charge you with either a felony or misdemeanor.
-In sum, if you acted with ordinary negligence, then the prosecutor will charge you with misdemeanor homicide.
-However, if you acted with gross negligence, the prosecution may elect to charge you with a felony or misdemeanor.
+Vehicular manslaughter is generally a wobbler – allowing the prosecution to charge you with either a felony or misdemeanor.
+If your conduct only rose to the level ordinary negligence, the prosecutor will charge you with misdemeanor homicide.
+However, if you acted with gross negligence, the prosecutor may elect to charge you with either a felony or misdemeanor.

 Elements for California Vehicular Manslaughter

 The prosecutor must prove all the requisite elements in order to find you guilty of vehicular manslaughter under PC 192(c)(1)/(2).
 Specifically, the prosecutor holds the burden of proving:

 - You drove or operated a motor vehicle or vessel;